jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 ```

 Next format your partitions.
-If you don’t already have an EFI partition, you’ll need to make one of those too.
+If you don't already have an EFI partition, you'll need to make one of those too.

-Here’s what I did to create a Btrfs root (named `ubuntu`) and home (named `home`) subvolumes.
+Here's what I did to create a Btrfs root (named `ubuntu`) and home (named `home`) subvolumes.

 ```
 # mkfs.btrfs /dev/nvme0n1p5